What is Scalping in Trading? Definition, Meaning and Strategies

 Relative strength index (RSI)

-The Relative Strength Index (RSI) is also classified as an oscillator, another momentum indicator that traders could use to identify overbought and oversold areas.
+The Relative Strength Index (RSI) is a momentum oscillator that measures the speed and magnitude of recent price changes, helping traders identify overbought and oversold conditions.

 Scalping vs day trading